keu/docs/astro/connect-gcp.md

 <TabItem value="Site">

-A site-to-site virtual private network (VPN) connects two or more networks to each other and provides a stable and secure connection between Google Cloud Platform (GCP) and Astro.
+A site-to-site virtual private network (VPN) connects two or more networks to each other and provides a stable and secure connection between a GCP VPN and Astro.
+To implement this connection type, Astronomer supports uses the [Google Cloud VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview).

+To create a site-to-site VPN connection between an Astro and a GCP VPN contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information:

+- Astro cluster ID and name
+- Google Cloud project ID of the target VPC
+- VPC NAME of the target VPC

+To get a better understanding of how to configure a site-to-site VPN connection, see [Create the HA VPN gateways](https://cloud.google.com/network-connectivity/docs/vpn/how-to/creating-ha-vpn2#creating-ha-gw-2-gw-and-tunnel).

 </TabItem>
 </Tabs>